 Important note in access this site.
 River Site Glorious requires portage across the river in thigh deep moving water.
 Gear must be carried in packs.
 Both hands must be free to cross the river using a guide rope rigged only in spring and summer.
 If upon seeing it, you are not wanting to cross, we will have an alternate site on this side of the river.

 It is a river site that you will find ranks very high on the list of perfect sites. *** This one requires a portage across the river to a swinging bed and a sand bar for tent set up.
 Waist deep, moving water, a rope across the river for balance, bring minimal gear in backpacks ***

 You can use only small camp stoves and 2-4 person tents.
 No ginormous codo-style tents.
 There isn't room.
 Packs are needed to access this site as the terrain is steep.

-River Site Glorious is one of three river sites that you will find ranks very high on the list of perfect sites.
-This one requires a portage across the river to a swinging bed and a sand bar.
-It accommodates 2-3 campers.
+It accommodates 2-4 campers max campers.
+Not recommended fopr beginners or children.
 Cross through the river to get to this beautiful, secluded campsite.
 Sleep on the swing or pitch your tent.
 No bedding provided.
 Campsite NOT available if the water is too high to cross.